-Final disbursements in the General Fund were budgeted at \$2,726,661 while actual disbursements were \$1,237,294.
+Final disbursements and other financing uses in the General Fund were budgeted at \$2,604,714 while actual disbursements and other financing uses were \$1,268,933.
 The Village employs a conservative approach to budgeting by estimating receipts low and appropriations high.
-In 2007, the Village budgeted for certain capital improvements in the General Fund, but decided not to pursue those improvements at this time in keeping with its conservative approach.
+In 2008, the Village budgeted for certain capital improvements in the General Fund, but decided not to pursue those improvements at this time in keeping with its conservative approach.